The logic behind validating a binary search tree is :

 }

-Tree is a not a valid binary search tree
+Tree with root node (3) is not a valid binary search tree

-Tree is a not a valid binary search tree
+Tree with root node (10) is not a valid binary search tree